Presence is a powerful thing…

 Fasting is also a really good example of offering of our bodies to God.

 Each of us is called to offer ourselves in our own unique way.
-We must go if we are called to go, work if we are called to work, and stay, rest or be silent if, instead, that’s what we are asked.
+But, we must go if we are called to go, work if we are called to work, and stay, rest or be silent if, instead, that’s what we are asked.

-Are you ready offer your body to Him?
+Are you ready offer your physical presence to Him?

 #2 – Mental presence

 When I was young, my dad always used to say “Get your head in the game!”
-My siblings and I resented this a bit when we were young because it really did require mental effort to focus on something we didn’t necessarily enjoy, but now I am able to appreciate the sentiment behind those words on a much deeper level.
+My siblings and I resented this a bit because it really did require effort to focus on something we didn’t necessarily enjoy, but now I am able to appreciate the sentiment behind those words on a much deeper level.

 Mental presence is being mentally and emotionally “on the same page” as someone else.